Doonesbury by Garry Trudeau for September 06, 2015

 30. Missing large

-toolgirl150 about 9 years ago
+toolgirl150 over 9 years ago

 Which is why I"m getting out of teaching altogether as soon as possible.
 I’ll jump mid semester if I have to.
 Fuck.
 Them.